Notice 22 Aug 2025 regulatory compliance, healthcare, fda, medical devices, dental, premarket notification, animal studies

 Learn More

-🧬FDA Classifies Newborn Screening Test System Under Class II
+🧪FDA Classifies Menopause Test System Under Class II Regulations

-The Food and Drug Administration (FDA, the Agency, or we) is classifying the lysosomal storage disorder newborn screening test system into class II (special controls).
-The special controls that apply to the device type are identified in this order and will be part of the codified language for the lysosomal storage disorder newborn screening test system's classification.
-We are taking this action because we have determined that classifying the device into class II (special controls) will provide a reasonable assurance of safety and effectiveness of the device.
+The Food and Drug Administration (FDA, Agency, or we) is classifying the menopause test system into class II (special controls).
+The special controls that apply to the device type are identified in this order and will be part of the codified language for classification of the menopause test system.
+We are taking this action because we have determined that classifying the device into class II will provide a reasonable assurance of safety and effectiveness of the device.
 We believe this action will also enhance patients' access to beneficial innovative devices, in part by reducing regulatory burdens.

 Learn More